-What is Rayon Fabric and Is It Sustainable?
+What Is Rayon Fabric & Is It Sustainable?

-Rayon: all the rage or worth removing from our sustainable fashion wardrobes?
+Is rayon fabric worth all the rage—or worth removing from our sustainable fashion wardrobes?

-In this article, we’ve explored the ins and outs of this cellulosic fabric and how it might not be as “natural” as some brands claim.
-Use the quick links to jump to different topics.
+In this article, we’ve explored the ins and outs of this cellulosic fiber, how it shapes up against natural fibers, and how it might not be as “natural” as some brands claim.

 This one’s easy: rayon = viscose and viscose = rayon.

-While these are one and the same and viscose fabric and rayon can be used interchangeably, you’re more likely to see “viscose” on the label of luxury garments, or if you’re shopping in Europe.
+While these are one and the same and can be used interchangeably, you’re more likely to see “viscose” on the label of luxury garments, or if you’re shopping in Europe.

 In fact, it was first known as “artificial silk”.